What to know about COVID vaccines, fertility, and pregnancy

 The fact that no other vaccines have been shown to harm the baby and that no vaccine is totally contraindicated in pregnancy should be weighed against the massive number of viruses that have the ability to harm the baby or the mother.
 Especially we should reflect on viruses that may have consequences that we won’t detect for years or even decades.

-We found Zika in 1947 but did not recognize that infection in pregnant women was causing microcephaly until 2016.
+We found Zika in 1947 but did not recognize its connection to microcephaly until 2016.

 In 2016 we realized it was causing neurological conditions, including microcephaly.
 There were no large-scale outbreaks where a rare consequence of infection might have been noticed before that.
 Other viruses can cause cancer, long-term post-viral illness, and immune amnesia.